 Betting handle for Preakness Stakes

-The 2022 Kentucky Derby set a record for handle in the Triple Crown race with $179 million wagered in the pari-mutuel pool on the May 7 Kentucky Derby.
-That was a 17 percent increase over the track’s 2021 returns.
+The 2022 Kentucky Derby set a record for handle in the Triple Crown race, with $179 million wagered in the pari-mutuel pool on the May 7 race.
+That was a 17% increase over the track’s 2021 returns.
 A record $273.8 million was bet on the Derby Day program overall.

 With Rich Strike skipping the Preakness, the second leg of the Triple Crown will take a hit in the handle.
-Fewer fans are likely to tune in to watch the Preakness, and those wagering will turn their attention to the second-place Derby favorite Epicenter.
-Simplification is another Derby runner looking probable to run on May 21.
-Third place Derby finisher Zandon is still a possibility with at least seven ‘new shooters’ joining the Preakness field.
+Fewer fans are likely to tune in to watch the Preakness, and those wagering will turn their attention to the second-place Derby favorite, Epicenter.
+Simplification is another Derby runner looking likely to run on May 21.
+Third-place Derby finisher Zandon is still a possibility, with at least seven “new shooters” joining the Preakness field.

-Total betting on the last year’s 2021 Preakness Stakes at Pimlico Race Course in Baltimore was a record $68.69 million.
-That was up 8.6 percent over the record set in 2005 for the same race and up 10.7 percent over the total amount bet the last time it was held on its traditional date, in 2019.
+Total betting on last year’s 2021 Preakness Stakes at Pimlico Race Course in Baltimore was a record $68.69 million.
+That was up 8.6% over the record set in 2005 for the same race and up 10.7% over the total amount bet the last time it was held on its traditional date, in 2019.

 Find more horse racing news and Preakness updates at Playfecta as the Triple Crown continues.